Chagrined NFL teams bow to pressure on domestic abuse cases

 A flurry of cases, most notably those of Peterson and Ray Rice, the former Baltimore Ravens star who has also been suspended indefinitely by the NFL, has raised questions about the league's integrity and Goodell's leadership.

-On Wednesday the level of criticism ratcheted up with the U.S. House of Representatives Democratic leader, Nancy Pelosi, speaking up, and moves by two big corporate sponsors - TD Ameritrade AMTD.N and Nike (NKE.N).
+On Wednesday the level of criticism ratcheted up, with the U.S. House of Representatives Democratic leader, Nancy Pelosi, speaking up, and moves by two big corporate sponsors - TD Ameritrade and Nike.

 For the Panthers, general manager Dave Gettleman said the team was disappointed in Hardy's behavior.
 "We have to get this right.
 He has to get this right," Gettleman said.